A charging cable makes your daily life more flexible. The cable is available in two lengths with different connectors to suit your needs.

-The cable must not be repaired or spliced as this can affect its safety and function.
+The cable must not be repaired or spliced because this could affect its safety and function.

-The cable can withstand a load of 500 kg in the event of being driven over.
+The cable can withstand a load of 500 kg (1102.3 lbs) in the event of being driven over.

 The control box does not power the cable until it is correctly connected and the car is ready to receive current.

-The cable's control box has an integrated earth fault circuit breaker.
-In the event of an earth fault, the current is switched off.
+The cable's control box has an integrated ground fault circuit breaker.
+In the event of a ground fault, the current is cut off.